james-e-morris/hx711-multi/README.md

 Description
 -----------
 This library allows to configure and read from one or multiple HX711 load cells with a Raspberry Pi.
+It was developed and tested in Python 3.8 on Raspberry Pi 4B with Raspberry Pi OS Lite v5.10.

 Capabilities:

 * Configure Raspberry Pi digital pins for reading measurements